Part of the Patagonia mission is to make high-quality goods that can withstand the elements. But today that’s not their only unique selling point.

 For a Patagonia fan, it’s fun to browse eBay and discover unique pieces from previous seasons – things you’ll never find at the local REI.

-We love the brand almost as much as you do.
 If you’re closet is stocked with men’s Patagonia that you no longer wear, then give us a call.
 With consignment, it’s easy to resell and recycle your old Patagonia items.

 Photo credit: Yukiko Matsuoka